‘Swing Time’, Part One, Chapter 2

 BILLY

-Say?
-How about you and I take a walk on the deck?
-And watch the night sky?
+Say, how about you and I do a walk on the deck and watch the night sky?
 There’s a good full moon out.

 NYSSA

-Oh, I thought you wanted to see Judy and Mickey someway during this show.
+(surprised) Oh, I thought you’d want to meet Judy and Mickey halfway during the show.

 BILLY